microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/schedulinggroup-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the properties and relationships of a [schedulingGroup](../resources/schedulinggroup.md) by id.
+Retrieve the properties and relationships of a [schedulingGroup](../resources/schedulinggroup.md) object by ID.

 ## Permissions